-Recent studies in China have shown that increased surveillance, self isolation and in particular, contact tracing do reduce risk of spread, because further opportunities for transmission of the virus by the infected patient in the community are limited.
+Recent studies in China have shown that increased surveillance, self-isolation and in particular, contact tracing does reduce risk of spread because further opportunities for transmission of the virus by the infected patient in the community are limited.

 I again strongly advise against spreading misinformation to cause fear and panic.
 The Federal Ministry of Health and NCDC will continue to provide prompt and reliable updates and initiate all measures required to protect our people.

 A globally emerging lesson here is that some people who contracted COVID-19 appear to experience zero or only mild illness and will recover; however, other patients develop more severe symptoms, especially if they have other underlying illnesses, or are weakened by old age.
 I urge Nigerians to take care of their health and protect others by continuing to do the following:

 • Regularly and thoroughly wash hands with soap & water for at least 30 seconds, if not possible use an alcohol-based hand sanitiser.